 Associations Between Physical Movements And Music

 In other words, physical movements associated with the production and hearing of music supports brain healing.
 In the article they are talking about playing an instrument as the physical movement.
-However, could there also be associations between standing, sitting, kneeling, swaying, dancing, or singing to music that create a similar stimulation of brain activity?
+However, could there also be associations between standing, sitting, kneeling, swaying, dancing, or singing to music that

 Consider the impact of faith based musical traditions in your own life.
 Who are you vibrating with?